dalvizu/sr-devops-fuji/README.md

 ## Problem:

-Oh dear.
-The development team for `pingidentity.com` all left!
-Now we're in charge of it.
-Our marketing department wants to know what URLs are reachable by clicking around in `pingidentity.com`.
-This will help them identify which pages they've created are friendly to a web-crawler.
-Definitely not because it's some technical test for hiring new Sr DevOps engineers.
-No sir.
+Ping Identity has announced the acquisition of `phantomjs.com`, in order to better align Ping Identity's vision of a identity-defined security with ... headless JavaScript browser technology.
+The key is: don't think about it too much, Morty.

+Turns out nobody knows much about this site.
+We want to know what paths are reachable from a search engine.
+We didn't bother keeping any of the web developers on that product, because eww...

 Your assignment is to write a webcrawler.
-It should 'crawl' the site and print out all of the unique paths you can click around in resulting in an html document.
+It should 'crawl' `phantomjs.com` and print out all of the unique paths you can click around in resulting in an html document.

 Do not worry about links reachable through 'onclick' handlers or other JavaScript magic.
 We only care about what the search engines care about: `href` attributes on anchor (`a`) tags.
 Ignore everything else.
-In addition we only care about pages on the `pingidentity.com` domain and no other assets.
+In addition we only care about pages on the `phantomjs.com` domain and no other assets.

-`pingidentity.com` uses react to render, so we'll need to use Webdriver to end up with usable html. `App.java` contains an example of how you can use this - the exercise is more intended to evaluate how to crawl from one page to another, not HTML processing.

-Note that `pingidentity.com` contains links to zip files and pdfs - don't visit these to try to get links, we only care about html.
+Processing HTML and JavaScript is not really the focus of this assignment, so we've provided an example of how to use PhantomJS itself to make these requests, see `App.java`.
+The focus here is on the design of the crawler.

+This will require you to install PhantomJS.
+You're applying for a senior position though, so we'll expect you'll figure that part out.

 You have enough to get started with gradle: